Surviving in the wilderness requires strategy, creativity and art of using natural resources.

 I put the inner tube in my outer pack pocket and headed back towards camp.

-I kept my eyes open on the way back to camp for anything, that I could use to fasten the inner tube to the frame.
+I kept my eyes open on the way back to camp for anything I could use to fasten the inner tube to the frame.

 As I was walking past a fence row, I spied a spool of some type of metal wire.